 Moving Charlieh's Hero to her next house

-Charlieh's Hero goes along in the moving van: on to her next house 😀
+Charlieh's Hero goes into the moving van: on to her next home 😀

-The more people get into vegetable gardening, the better it is for the environment.
-Just think of all those bees and bumblebees that find a safe home in those gardens.
-Very important in this day and age.
+The more people who start vegetable gardening, the better it is for the environment.
+Just think of all the bees and bumblebees that find a safe home in those gardens.
+That's especially important today.

 Flowering palm cabbage: early spring food for honeybees